bixb922/crank-organ/doc-software/README.md

 Any Pin and MIDI configuration change needs a reboot of the microcontroller after saving changes to become effective.

-THis page is long and wide and is best used on device with a large screen.
+This page is long and wide and is best used on device with a large screen.

 ## Select scale